-- Log into the IX14 command line as a user with full Admin access rights.
-Depending on your device configuration, you may be presented with an Access selection - 2.
-At the command line, type config to enter configuration mode: - > config (config)> - 3.
-Use the add auth group command to add a new authentication.
+- Log into the TX54 command line as a user with full Admin access rights.
+Depending on your device configuration, you may be presented with an Access selection menu.
+Type admin to access the Admin CLI. - 2.
+At the command line, type config to enter configuration mode:

+3. Use the add auth group command to add a new authentication.
 For example, to add a group named test: